 It’s an issue that affects all far and wide, but the problems in STEM education are especially profound for women and people of color.

 Here is a list of STEM statistics that tell a story.

 STEM education stats

 Below is a quick look at a few of the more popular STEM statistics, with details below each.

 1. STEM jobs are projected to grow 8.8%.

 Between 2017 and 2029, the number of STEM jobs will grow 8 percent, a higher rate than non-STEM jobs—with positions in computing, engineering, and advanced manufacturing leading the way.
-(Via the US Department of Labor)
+(Via US Department of Labor, January 2021)